 - Amines in cheese, beer, and wine

-Where can I go to Confirm a Food Allergy?
+Where Can I Go to Confirm a Food Allergy?

-If you think a food allergy is at the route of your abdominal pain, I recommend receiving a medical diagnosis from a professional allergist who can assess your risk of anaphylaxis.
+If you think allergy stomach pain is at the route of your abdominal pain, I recommend receiving a medical diagnosis from a professional allergist who can assess your risk of anaphylaxis.
 An allergist will discuss your medical history to determine the likely cause of your abdominal pain and identify any cross-reactive foods.
 To confirm the diagnosis, the allergist may conduct laboratory tests; such as a skin prick test or allergen-specific IgE test.

 Skin Prick Tests